 where $f_\theta(s_t,a_t,\mathcal{T})=R_\theta(s_t,a_t)+\gamma\mathbb{E}_{\mathcal{T}}\left[\phi_\theta(s_{t+1})|s_t,a_t\right]-\phi_\theta(s_t)$ resembles the reward shaping defined above.
 The loss function for the training discriminator is defined below.

-With the model-enhanced stochastic reward shaping, we can bridge this adversarial formulation with the original maximum causal entropy IRL problem.
-In the following proposition, we give a sketch of proof to show the link between the loss of discriminator and loss of MCE IRL, which sheds the light on how this adversarial formulation can recover the rewards of the task.
+We bridge this adversarial formulation with the original MCE IRL problem.
+In the following proposition, we give a sketch of the proof to show the connection between the objective function of the discriminator and MCE IRL.
 Proof details can be found in Appendix \ref{proof::gradient alignment}. \begin{proposition} Consider an undiscounted MDP.
 Suppose $f_\theta$ and $\pi$ at the current iteration are the soft-optimal advantage function and policy for reward function $R_\theta$.
-Minimising the cross-entropy loss of the discriminator under generator $\pi$ is equivalent to maximising the log-likelihood under MCE IRL. \end{proposition} With above given proposition, we can construct a direct intuition that $f^*_\theta$ should be equal to $\hat{R}_\theta$ the reward shaping we introduced early and resemble the soft advantage function.
+Minimising the cross-entropy loss of the discriminator under generator $\pi$ is equivalent to maximising the log-likelihood under Maximum Causal Entropy IRL. \end{proposition} With the above proposition, we can construct an intuition that $f^*_\theta$ should be equal to $\hat{R}_\theta$ the reward shaping we introduced early and resemble the soft advantage function.
 To extract rewards to represent reward used for policy optimization, we use $\log(D_\theta(s,a,\mathcal{T}))-\log(1-D_\theta(s,a,\mathcal{T}))$, which resembles the entropy-regularized reward shaping $f_\theta(s,a,\mathcal{T})-\log\pi(a|s)$.
-Given this entropy-regularized reward, it is straightforward to see why the optimal policy can satisfy the RL objectives, $\max\mathbb{E}_{\tau\sim p(\tau)}\left[\sum_{t=0}^{T-1}\gamma^t \hat{R}_\theta(\tau)-H(\pi)\right]$.